 “(…) Jeremy needed a good right-hand man to curb his worst tendencies and let him focus on what he is good at.
 Instead he ended up surrounded with the incompetent, the deranged and a bunch of massive egos.
 Some of these egos were “untouchable” and interefered with the game’s direction.
 Hiring exceptionally talented artists from non-gaming backgrounds can work well (see those concept pics?) but not when they end up thinking they’re running the show and start violating every practice that’s needed to make a game dev studio function properly.
 This is a common theme with Reich and Wardevil.”

 In the spring of 2008, a first presentation to the executives of Ignition as well as UTV, took place.
-The publisher’s feedback was to rework the art direction, the project is visually rebooted and new recruitment takes place.
-Jean-Pierre “JP” Targete succeeds to Stalhberg when the second version starts.
+The publisher’s feedback was then to rework the art direction, the project was visually rebooted and new recruitments took place.
+Jean-Pierre “JP” Targete succeeded to Stalhberg when the second version started.
 The latter nevertheless remained within the company as an artist until October of the same year.
 Two Ignition ex-developers wrote:

 “(…) The concept artists actually saved the game development from being ditched in a major presentation to Ignition corporate UTV in 2008.
 Some 8 million or more was poured into the studio at that milestone.
 If this did not happen many employees would probably have been canned and development stalled.”

 “There were two major presentations if I remember while we were there, one was in May of 2008, there was no new 3D art based on the art-style at that time and the cinematic had some issues, and right from the source, Vijay Chadha and UTV approved extra funds based on the progression of the art style and the concept art but as always the tech and physics was always strong.
 This was the 2nd art reboot.
-Now there was another major presentation to the Ignition heads and UTV’s ceo Ronnie in September of 2008 I think which did have concept art, game play, 3D art and the Reich soldiers vs the Psi freak cutscene thats been posted etc so you might have been refering to that.”
+Now there was another major presentation to the Ignition heads and UTV’s CEO Ronnie Screwvala in September of 2008 I think which did have concept art, gameplay, 3D art and the Reich soldiers vs the Psi freak cutscene thats been posted etc so you might have been refering to that.